 What artistic techniques did Winslow Homer employ in this painting?

-How does "Breezing Up" reflect Winslow Homer's artistic style?
+How does "Breezing Up" reflect Winslow Homer's artistic evolution?

 What role does the sea play in "Breezing Up"?